1054/Crab.Toolkit.JWST/notes/20230106_claws_masking.md

 ```
 for expo in 00001 00002 00003 00004; do

-    # for each exposure, we first build a galaxy emission mask.
-    # we input the region file with the `--exclude-region` so that any emisison within
-    # the input region area will not be detected.

-    util_detect_source_and_create_seed_image.py \
-        jw01727044001_04101_${expo}_nrcb1_cal.fits \
-        --exclude-region jw01727044001_04101_${expo}_nrcb1_cal_claws.pix.reg \
-        --minpixarea 4 --smooth 2 \
-        --overwrite

-    # then we run the script again but this time detect claw emission mask.
+    # We run the following script to detect the claw emission mask.
-    # the region file is input as `--include-region` so that emission will be
+    # The region file is input with the `--include-region` argument
-    # detected only within the input region area, that is, the claws emission.
+    # so that emission will be detected only within the input region area,
+    # that is, the claws emission.
+    # A smoothing with sigma of 1 pixel is specifed by the `--smooth` argument.

     util_detect_source_and_create_seed_image.py \
         jw01727044001_04101_${expo}_nrcb1_cal.fits \